cmike444/microhomology/README.md

 ```

 #### The DNA
-Accessing the DNA is easy.
 The DNA from Ensembl is masked to differentiate between Introns and Exons.

->The default is to scan only exons when using a microhomology strategy.
-Adding options to choose between exons, introns or both is intended to be added at a later date.
+>*Note:* The default is to scan only exons when using a microhomology strategy.
+Adding options to choose between exons, introns or include both is intended to be added at a later date.

 ```ruby
 mh = Microhomology::Crispr.new('ENSDARG00000061303', [3, 6, 5])